 Saba Ahmed is a junior at East and is currently a writer for the Howl.
 She is part of Scholastic Bowl, MSA, and the school’s badminton team.
 Saba has always been interested in current events and the way journalism can highlight voices and issues in the world that may go unheard of.
 This is her first time writing for any news outlet and she is very excited to be part of the Howl this year.

-Aryav Bothra is a junior at East and is currently the Personality Editor for the Howl.
+Aryav Bothra is a senior at East and is currently the Personality Editor for the Howl.
 When not completing homework from a variety of challenging classes, Aryav pursues his interests in debate, science, and, of course, writing.
 Part of many clubs at East including Mu Alpha Theta, Business Professionals of America, Model UN, and Science Olympiad, there are no shortage of activities to keep him busy.
 Despite participating in so many clubs and taking many AP classes, Aryav’s wistful love for writing has always been in abundance.
 From a young age, the idea of writing has always fascinated him, being a source of great pride and interest for Aryav.
 Developing his skills with years of English classes and self-interest, Aryav is excited to finally bring his writing to the world with the Howl.

 Vivian Campbell is a junior attending Oswego East High School.
 She has prominent experience in rigorous AP and honors classes.
 Vivian´s extracurriculars include Book Club, National English Honors Society, Student-Athlete Leadership Training, the East Volleyball Team, and more.
 She has had training to write at a higher level and excels in creative writing but here for the Howl, she is exposed to all and any styles.
 Vivian finds comfort and interest in writing and is serious about her contribution to others through her work.
 Vivian, always eager for opportunities to compose has experienced this from a young age, intrigued in music pieces and poems which indulge in creativity which she will pass to when working with the Howl.